MicrosoftDocs/windows-powershell-docs/docset/windows/dism/new-windowsimage.md

 ### -CompressionType
 Specifies the type of compression used for the initial capture operation:

-- The maximum option provides the best compression, but takes more time to capture the image.
+- max = the best compression, but takes more time to capture the image.
-- The fast option provides faster image compression, but the resulting files are larger than those compressed by using the maximum option.
+- fast = faster image compression, but the resulting files are larger than those compressed by using the maximum option.
 This is also the default compression type that is used if you do not specify the argument.
-- The none option does not compress the captured image at all.
+- none = does not compress the captured image at all.

 the *CompressionType* parameter does not apply when you export an image to an existing .wim file, you can only use this CompressionType when you export an image to a new .wim file.